apollographql/apollo-rs/crates/apollo-compiler/README.md

 ## Usage
-`apollo-compiler` is built using [`salsa`] to provide a memoised query system on top of the AST produced by `apollo-parser`.
+`apollo-compiler` is built using [`salsa`] to provide a memoised query system on top of the CST produced by `apollo-parser`.
 The idea is that all relationships between GraphQL types are pre-established and pre-computed, so you are able to always find the reference to say a field Type, or a Directive.

 You can get started with `apollo-compiler`: